Matthew 26

 [12] For this woman in pouring this fragrant oil on My body, she did it for My burial.

-Comments Matthew 26:11-12 For verse 11, the meaning is completely given.
-In verse 12, when she poured the ointment for preparing, she did what the Lord had put in her heart because her heart was clean.
-She may be a sinner, but in her heart, she was clean because no one would care about the deeds of the Lord; then and now, it is the same.
+Comments Matthew 26:11-12 For the first portion (verse 11), the meaning is complete; in the second portion (verse 12), when she poured the ointment for preparing, she had done what the Lord had put in her heart, because her heart was clean.
+She may be a sinner, but in her heart, she was clean, because no one will care for the deed of the Lord; then and now, it is the same.
 The Lord can perform many miracles, but in a flash, all are forgotten.
-They have seen miracles, but they still crucified the Lord; many miracles have been shown, but they have not worked in the hearts of the people there.
+They have seen miracles, but they still crucified the Lord; many miracles have been shown, but they did not work in the hearts of the people there.
 Comparatively, this woman comes without a miracle shown to her, while the rest have had many miracles shown to them, but their hearts were not opened, and none of them cared about what would happen.

 [13] Truly I say to you, Wherever this gospel shall be proclaimed in the whole world, that also which this woman has done will be spoken of for a memorial of her.